 A growing body of research about what causes fibroid tumors is helping us better understand this complex health issue.
 Doctors believe there are several contributing factors to the development of fibroids, listed below.
 There may also be lifestyle factors that play a role, including obesity and eating a poor diet.
 To learn more, please visit our Causes of Uterine Fibroids page.

 Genetic sequencing has indicated genetic changes within fibroids that differ from normal uterine muscle cells.
 Scientists have found that more than 70% of fibroids possess a mutation of the single gene MED12.
 If you’re wondering, “are fibroids genetic?” evidence does indicate that if you have a close family member with fibroids, you’re more likely to develop them.

-Insulin-like growth factor (IGF), a protein made by the body that stimulates the growth of many different types of cells, is another possible cause of uterine fibroids.
+Insulin-like Growth Factor (IGF), a protein made by the body that stimulates the growth of many different types of cells, is another possible cause of uterine fibroids.
 It may also have an impact on additional fibroid growth.
-For those interested in learning how to control fibroid growth, we recommend discussing fibroid treatment and possible lifestyle changes with your doctor.
+For those interested in learning how to control fibroid growth, we recommend discussing fibroid treatment and possible lifestyle changes with a fibroid doctor.